Description

 method in the Sandbox.Graphics

 class is a static method used to render a set of vertices to the screen.
-This method is part of the rendering pipeline and allows you to specify a vertex buffer, material, and other rendering attributes to draw graphics primitives.
+This method is part of the rendering pipeline and is used to draw graphics using a specified material and render attributes.
+It allows for the rendering of a specified range of vertices from a vertex buffer, using a particular primitive type.

 Usage